Blue hole: Chemistry

-Bats (4 species)

-Ancient Native Lucayans

-Plant fossils are also well preserved at the bottom of blue holes, and using sediment cores it is possible to determine what species of plants and trees existed around the area thousands of years ago.
-For example, The Bahamas today are dominated by tropical dry evergreens, and tropical pines, but sediment cores from the Abacos blue hole revealed preserved woody species such as Coccoloba, Exothea, Bursera, etc.

 Expeditions

 Exploring blue holes requires a level of competence and equipment appropriate to the depth and overhead penetration.
 In 2009 a team of scientists set out to study seven of these blue holes in the Bahamas.
 Through over 150 dives, the scientists, led by Keith Tinker, investigated bacteria able to live in anoxic environments.
 This allowed them to make connections to fields such as astrobiology where organisms thrive without oxygen or sunlight.

 In 2018, another group of scientists set out to explore the Great Blue Hole of Belize using two submarines of the latest technology.
 One of the major scientific contributions to result from this expedition was the first 3-dimensional map of its interior.
 The researchers captured features such as stalactites, the hydrogen sulfide layer, and other details that cannot usually be seen by the naked human eye.

 As part of a three-year study, a group of scientists set out in May and September 2019 to explore a blue hole nicknamed the "Amberjack Hole" located 30 miles off the coast of Sarasota, Florida.
 Individuals from Mote Marine Laboratory, Florida Atlantic University, Harbor Branch, Georgia Institute of Technology, the United States Geological Survey, and the NOAA Office of Ocean Exploration participated in the expedition.
 The expedition gathered information about life around and within the hole, seawater composition, and the hole's bottom sediments.
 A follow-up expedition is planned in August 2020 to a deeper blue hole named the "Green Banana" off the coast of Florida.

 In contrast to the various successful expeditions completed, many explorers have perished in their attempts to reach the bottom of a blue hole.
 The Red Sea Blue Hole located in Egypt is nicknamed the "Divers' Cemetery" because at least 40 divers have died there.